mnhn-paul/EBRIII/pages/programme.md

 ---
-title: Empowering Biodiversity Research III
-description: Programme
+title: Programme
-background: /assets/backgrounds/banner.jpg
 permalink: /programme/
 ---

-Here we will publish the programme
+Here we will publish the programme.